madpiano/2019-432/quizzes/quiz2/README.md

 - You should try to answer all 36 questions, as there is no difference in score between an incorrect answer and a blank answer.
 - Most questions are worth 3 points each.
 The exceptions are Questions 1, 2, 7 and 8, which are each worth 6 points.
 So the total possible score is 120 points.
 - Dr. Love expects to award some partial credit on the 6-point questions, but does not anticipate awarding meaningful partial credit on most of the 3-point questions, and those are (almost exclusively) multiple-choice items.

-## Updating the Quiz

-Though we've made a substantial effort to address any points of confusion, it is likely that someone taking the Quiz will identify an issue which needs general clarification.
-Should that happen, Dr. Love will post a correction or clarification here, and will alert you to that posting via email.